debkr/html_parser/README.md

 Some problems to be ironed out:
-* This program has problems with ASCII codes; the current work-around is to go in and perform a second, manual clean-up on the final output text file.
+* This program has problems with ASCII codes.
+The current work-around is to go in and perform a second, manual clean-up on the final output text file.
+This is too much manual intervention - need to find a way to fix this in-program.

 Further improvements to be made: